SenseLogic/CODA/README.md

 *   Design before you program, to avoid loosing precious time in developing the wrong solution to the wrong problem.

 *   First take a few minutes to find what is really needed, by writing :
-    *   a short text explaining how to use the application, to optimize the application interface before implementing it;
+    *   a short text or UI flow explaining how to use the application, to optimize the application interface before implementing it;
     *   a short text explaining what the application components will do, to optimize the application architecture before implementing it;
     *   a short text or test code explaining how to use the application components, to optimize their external interface before implementing it.